cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Channel structures are stored under a store path prefix unique to a combination of a port identifier and channel identifier:

-// NOTE Channel paths and capabilities should be maintained?
+/* NOTE Channel paths and capabilities should be maintained for backward compatibility?

 ```typescript
 function channelPath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {